-- 1. Definition Children's Administration (CA) borrows a foster home/bed from a Child Placing Agency. - Eligibility A child is eligible for Borrowed-Home services when the child is placed in a Child Placing Agency home and case management services are provided by CA. CA only pays the private agency to maintain the foster care license and provide any related licensing services.
-This service also covers - provide any related licensing services.
+- 1. Definition Children's Administration (CA) borrows a foster home/bed from a Child Placing Agency. - 2.
+Eligibility A child is eligible for Borrowed-Home services when the child is placed in a Child Placing Agency home and case management services are provided by CA.

+CA only pays the private agency to maintain the foster care license and may ide any related licensing services.
+This convices also accounts - provide any related licensing services.
 This service also covers maintenance of a foster care license for foster parent guardianships in a private agency home.